DSD-resilience/DSD-resilience/README.md

 - 💞️ Machine learning and AI can be applied to data cleaning, statistical analysis and data models in order to rapidly inform strategy.
 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries.
 - 🏍️💨 Read about practical applications for data science at : https://datascientistdude.medium.com/ and https://datascientistdude.substack.com/
-- 😄 Dad Joke: Why are elevator jokes so good?
-They work on many different levels.
+- 😄 Dad Joke: I can't take the NFL seriously.
+It is just passing entertainment.
 - 😎 Bonus Dad Joke: Why did the bicycle fall over?
 Because it was two-tired!

 DSD-resilience/DSD-resilience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.